First, we need to make something clear. So clear that you don’t miss it.

 I know I wouldn’t.

-And that’s why we believe it’s best you see blogging as a way to get people to your site so you can present them with an offer.
+And that’s why we believe it’s best you see blogging as a way to get people to your site so you can present them with an offer (oh, this can be an affiliate offer as well).

 However, you can’t just throw an offer in someone’s face and expect them to buy it.